smruti-ranjan-patra/Profile_App/readme.md

-Create a directory called "profile_pic" with proper access to store all the profile images of the employees
+1. Create a directory named as "profile_pic" in the root directory with proper access to store all the profile images of the employees.

+2. Create a directory named as "log" in the root directory with proper access to store all the error logs.